Ambry

 An ambry (or almery, aumbry; from the medieval form almarium, cf. Lat. armārium, "a place for keeping tools"; cf. O. Fr. aumoire and mod. armoire) is a recessed cabinet in the wall of a Christian church for storing sacred vessels and vestments.
 They are sometimes near the piscina, but more often on the opposite side.
-The word also seems in medieval times to have been commonly used for any closed cupboard or even a bookcase.
+The word also seems in the Middle Ages for any closed cupboard or even a bookcase.

 Items kept in an ambry include chalices and other vessels, as well as items for the reserved sacrament, the consecrated elements from the Eucharist.
 This latter use was infrequent in pre-Reformation churches, although it was known in Scotland, Sweden, Germany and Italy.
 More usually the sacrament was reserved in a pyx, usually hanging in front of and above the altar or later in a "sacrament house".